johnathanetchart/plannerAPI/README.md

 POST
 /users:username
 NOT IMPLEMENTED
-will create a new user.
+will create a new user
-must include weight in body
+send in body:
 {
+"name": String
-"weight": Number // can perhaps default to 0
+"weight": Number // will default to 0 if not supplied }
+returns new user object including new id
+{
+id,
+name,
+weight
 }

 ### /sessions